What is the Conable Conference Scholarship?

 How to apply

-The application requires a resume, two references, and an essay of up to 500 words describing your interest in intellectual freedom issues and how you will use your attendance at an ALA conference to further your interest during and after the conference.
+The application requires a resume, two references, and an essay of up to 500 words describing your interest in intellectual freedom issues and how you will use your attendance at an ALA conference to further your interest in intellectual freedom during and after the conference.
 Your resume should include your education, work history, and volunteer experience.

 Email firstname.lastname@example.org or call (800) 545-2433 x4226 with any questions.